FrostKiwi/treasurechest/README.md

 https://user-images.githubusercontent.com/60887273/167288831-f7dbbb64-b75d-4245-a61c-6141a718eb23.mov
 ### Why Genshin Impact?
-Whilst not all, Genshin makes up a big chunk of my Mining deck.
+Whilst not all, Genshin makes up a big chunk of
 ### How it was captured
 The main
 #### Handling Audio